This week is International Coaching Week, so we thought it a wonderful opportunity to celebrate the benefits of being a coach.

-The life enhancing benefits of being a coach can have a huge impact on your professional and personal life.
+Becoming a life coach is a wonderful and fulfilling career with significant rewards.
+The life-enhancing benefits of being a coach can have a huge impact on your professional and personal life.
 Be it exploring coaching to further develop your ability to help others, or a quest for a sense of purpose, becoming a coach changes you and your relationships for the better.

-Coaches gain satisfaction helping people develop and achieve their goals.
-An opportunity to make a difference and see first-hand the impact on other peoples’ lives and a chance to give something back are all well documented satisfying rewards.
-Working with people who are eager to learn and gain clarity give coaches a real sense of purpose.
+Coaches gain satisfaction from helping people develop and achieve their goals.
+An opportunity to make a difference and see first-hand the impact on other people's lives and a chance to give something back are all well-documented satisfying rewards.
+Working with people who are eager to learn and gain clarity gives coaches a real sense of purpose.
 This in turn can create a strong sense of self-worth, inner happiness and career satisfaction.

-Coaching often takes place in a fast paced environment that accelerates personal growth and development.
+Coaching often takes place in a fast-paced environment that accelerates personal growth and development.
 As people learn from each other, so the coaches continue to learn at a rapid pace too.
-The natural synergy taking place continues to invigorate both parties and coaches feels rejuvenated from the experience.
+The natural synergy taking place continues to invigorate both parties and coaches feel rejuvenated from the experience.
 Supporting others is an excellent way in which to maintain individual professional development.